 To safeguard your PIN number, signatures are necessary for both name and address changes.

-For address changes: include your name, old address, new address, primary state of residence address, and license number.
-Please print out our change of address form (click here) and mail or fax to our office.
+A. You are required to notify the Board within 30 days of an address or name change.
+Name and address changes can only be accepted in writing include your name, old address, new address, primary state of residence address, and license number.
+Please print out our change form (click here) and mail or fax to our office.
 Please PRINT clearly and include your signature.

-Q. IF I DO NOT RECEIVE MY NEW LICENSE BEFORE THE EXPIRATION DATE, DO I HAVE TO STOP WORKING?
+Q. IF I DO NOT RENEW BEFORE THE EXPIRATION DATE, DO I HAVE TO STOP WORKING?

-A. To avoid delays, return your renewal notice as soon as it is received.
+A. To avoid delays, you should renew as soon as you receive your notice.